brettlyons/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Data Science repository for the Data Science classes on Coursera.<cr>
+Data Science repository for the Data Science classes on Coursera.

 This is the initial set up.